synctree/sinatra-echo/README.md

 # synctree/sinatra-echo

-The `synctree/sinatra-echo` image provides a simple HTTP app that echoes back the headers, parameters, and CGI variables sent with a request.
+The `synctree/sinatra-echo` image provides a simple HTTP app that echoes back the headers and parameters sent with a request along with standard CGI variables.
 It is useful fore debugging the HTTP payload seen by an application running behind one or more layers of proxying.

 ## Usage